-Exchange of port and bridge management information between TSN AF or NEF and NW-TT or between TSN AF or NEF and DS-TT allows TSN AF or NEF to:
+Exchange of port and user plane node management information between TSN AF or TSCTSF and NW-TT or between TSN AF or TSCTSF and DS-TT allows TSN AF or TSCTSF to:

-1) retrieve port management information for a DS-TT or NW-TT port or bridge management information;
+1) retrieve port management information for a DS-TT or NW-TT port or user plane node management information;

-2) send port management information for a DS-TT or NW-TT port or bridge management information;
+2) send port management information for a DS-TT or NW-TT port or user plane node management information;

-3) subscribe to and receive notifications if specific port management information for a DS-TT or NW-TT port changes or bridge management information changes.
+3) subscribe to and receive notifications if specific port management information for a DS-TT or NW-TT port changes or user plane node management information changes.

-Exchange of port management information between TSN AF or NEF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:
+Exchange of port management information between TSN AF or TSCTSF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:

-- notify TSN AF if port management information has changed that TSN AF has subscribed for.
+- notify TSN AF or TSCTSF if port management information has changed that TSN AF or TSCTSF has subscribed for.

-Exchange of bridge management information between TSN AF and NW-TT is initiated by NW-TT to:
+Exchange of user plane node management information between TSN AF and NW-TT is initiated by NW-TT to: